Hyperxq/Project-Builder-schematics-docs/src/content/docs/installation.md

 [38;2;127;86;217mbuilder[0m [38;2;0;134;201mexecute[0m [38;2;23;178;106m<collection-name> <schematic-name>[0m [38;2;133;136;142m—[all options separated by two dashes][0m
 ```

-2. You would like to keep the schematics and all others of the collection installed.
-In this case you can execute:
+1. If you would like to keep the schematics installed, you can execute:

 ```ansi title="CLI not installed"
 [38;2;127;86;217mnpx @danils/project-builder-cli[0m [38;2;0;134;201madd[0m [38;2;23;178;106m<collection-name>[0m [38;2;133;136;142m—[all options separated by two dashes][0m